MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 <div class="publication-details"> <I> Proceedings of the National Academy of Sciences USA </I> 120 (45), e2312077120 (2023) </div>
 <div class="publication-details"> <a href="https://www.pnas.org/doi/10.1073/pnas.2312077120" target="_blank"> doi </a>
 &middot; <a href="https://www.mallarinolab.org/uploads/9/0/6/5/90653467/stapsetalpnas2023.pdf" target="_blank"> pdf </a>
-</div><div class="publication-explanation">In this work, we investigate the diversity of rodent stripe patterns from an evolutionary and developmental perspective.
+</div><div class="publication-explanation">In this work, we describe the diversity of rodent stripe patterns and explain it from simple developmental principles.
+We do so by using an integrated approach that combines recent molecular insights, pattern formation models, and phylogenetic analysis.
-Using a mathematical model for pattern development inspired by recent molecular data, we show that development may have both facilitated and constrained pattern evolution.
  </div>
 </td>